RyanHayesCS/Android-Chess-Puzzle-Lock-Screen/README.md

 # Android-Chess-Puzzle-Lock-Screen

-***This version of the application is currently not working due to the java servlet which the application relies on being down indefiitely.
+***This version of the application is currently not working due to the java servlet which the application relies on being down indefinitely.
 Providing the application with a file of syntactically correct puzzles should get around this issue.***

   The Chess Puzzle Lock Screen is an Android application which is meant to be used as a replacement for the standard lock screen.
 Rather than asking the user for a passcode, it requires them to solve a chess puzzle in order to unlock their phone.
 This project was created in Android Studio.